jarlandi/sna/laboratory/session-1/cytoscape_fast_guide.md

 Displays the network graph.
 At the bottom there are a set of tools.

 You can move (click and drag) and zoom (scroll) the view.
 Nodes and edges can be selected/deselected by [CTRL+] clicking.
 Use the search box on the top right panel to select nodes and edges by name.
+Node identifiers cannot be shown when the zoom is far away enough.

 # 4. Layouts